Who’s who of SA crime fiction

 Of note: When the Lion Feeds (1964)

-A denizen of Johannesburg, Snickers is the author of the well-know Trinity series.
+A denizen of Johannesburg, Snyckers is the author of the well-know Trinity series.
 With Now Following You she entered the world of the psychological thriller, which was published by Modjaji Books.
 Snyckers has also written a number of cosies which are available on Amazon.

 Growing up in a dorp didn’t prevent Stander from writing on a range of subjects, including political thrillers such as Into the Winter and The Fortress, which deal with tensions arising from colonialism.
 He is also noted for his collaborations with heart surgeon Chris Barnard which include Night Season and The Unwanted.